Crimes for Burglary

 In order to enter, the defendant’s entire body does not have to go inside of the structure, dwelling or conveyance, instead it is sufficient if any part of his body goes inside, including a hand.

-The intent to commit a crime therein looks at the operations of the defendant’s mind which is not always capable of direct and positive proof.
-Therefore, the prosecutor is allowed to attempt to establish evidence of intent by the use of circumstantial evidence.
+The intent to commit a crime involves the operations of the defendant’s mind, which is not always capable of direct and positive proof.
+Therefore, the prosecutor is allowed to attempt to establish intent by using circumstantial evidence.

 Penalties for Different Types of Burglary Charges